thomasgaozx/motion-lite/README.md

 It is highly optimized for machines with very limited computing power to capture satisfactory-quality videos (on motion detection).

 This project is specifically designed for raspberry pi camera mounted on a raspberry pi 3 B+ computer.
-Nevertheless, it should not take long to port the code onto any other python 3.5 supporting platform.
+~~Nevertheless, it should not take long to port the code onto any other python 3.5 supporting platform.~~

-**Additionl Note**: this working project is still under development.
-Since I used a whole lot of code snippets for image processing (from online tutorials) when I was just getting started, the source code is still quite messy.
-I will eventually clean up the ugly bits and make it more presentable.
+**Updates in `v1.0`**: the project can now work on any python 3.5 supporting platform.
+Anything specific to Raspbian and picamera is decoupled from the core of this project.
+`basic_motion_capture` module provides the generic image processing and recording functions.
+`pi_motion_capture` module extends the `basic_motion_capture` and provides `picamera` specific implementations.

 ## Milestones